 \section{Conclusions}

-We have studied the impact of various theoretical descriptions of top quark pair production on measurements of the top quark mass in the di-lepton channel.
-In particular, we have compared the NLO QCD results for $W^+W^- b\bar{b}$ production ($\nlofull$) to results based on the narrow-width approximation, combining $t\bar{t}$ production at NLO with (i) LO top quark decays ($\lodec$), (ii) NLO top quark decays ($\nlodec$) and (iii) a parton shower ($\nlops$).
-We have assessed the theoretical uncertainties associated with the different theory descriptions due to the variation of renormalisation, factorisation and shower scales, and investigated the sensitivity of the observables $\mlb$, $\mtwo$, $\mll$ and $\etdr$ to the top quark mass.
+We have studied the impact of various theoretical descriptions for top quark pair production on measurements of the top quark mass in the di-lepton channel.
+In particular, we have compared the NLO QCD results for $W^+W^- b\bar{b}$ production ($\nlofull$) to results based on the narrow-width approximation, combining $t\bar{t}$ production at NLO with ($i$) LO top quark decays ($\lodec$), ($ii$) NLO top quark decays ($\nlodec$) and ($iii$) a parton shower ($\nlops$).
+We have assessed the theoretical uncertainties associated with the different theory descriptions via the variation of renormalisation, factorisation and shower scales, and investigated the top quark mass sensitivity of the observables $\mlb$, $\mtwo$, $\mll$ and $\etdr$.

-Based on these results, we then proceeded to a top-quark mass extraction from the observables $\mlb$ and $\mtwo$, which were found to be most sensitive to the top quark mass.
-Using randomly sampled pseudo-data, we used a template method where the offset in the top quark mass obtained with different theory descriptions is determined.
-The behaviour of the observables $\mlb$ and $\mtwo$ is rather similar in what concerns the observed offsets in the top quark mass.
+Based on these results, we then studied the prospects of a top quark mass extraction from the observables $\mlb$ and $\mtwo$, which we found to be most sensitive to top quark mass variations.
+Using pseudo-data based on our calculations, we employed the template method to determine the offset in the top quark mass from calibrations that differ in their underlying theory description.
+These analyses show that the behaviour of the observables $\mlb$ and $\mtwo$ is rather similar in what concerns the observed offsets in the top quark mass.

-For the observable $\mlb$, we found that, using pseudo-data according to the $\nlofull$ results, the offset between fit results from templates based on a LO versus an NLO description of the $W^+W^- b\bar{b}$ final state amounts to $-1.52\pm 0.07$\,GeV.
-Comparing the theory models $\nlofull$ and $\mathrm{NLO_{NWA}^{NLOdec}}$, the offset amounts to $+0.83\pm 0.07$\,GeV.
-This indicates that the NLO corrections to the top quark decay play a significant role.